 I just love statues like this one and one can take some fun photos here, f.ex. like the one above of my mother-in-law holding the receiver up to my ear ;)

 In the summer of 2020, I invited my mother for a 2-night stay in the Westman Islands.
 We stayed at Guesthouse Hóll in an old but very beautiful house.

 At the end of our street, Miðstræti, I saw the rainbow stairs.
 I am a sucker for rainbow locations, so I asked my mother to take my photo with the stairs :)

 Guesthouse Hóll Miðstræti 5a

 I search for rainbow locations in Iceland and we have f.ex.
-2 rainbow streets in Iceland, one in Reykjavík, and one in Seyðisfjörður in East-Iceland.
+2 rainbow streets in Iceland, one in Reykjavík, and one in Seyðisfjörður in East Iceland.

 The rainbow stairs are located on the corner of Miðstræti and Kirkjuvegur.

-Heimaey Island is beautifully decorated with murals and artwork of all kind.
+Heimaey Island is beautifully decorated with murals and artwork of all kinds.
 Apart from the amazing nature and history of the Westman islands it is a pure delight just walking around admiring the beautiful work of art and murals which can be found in so many places on the island.